Research & Insurance Product Offerings

 D'Andre Insurance Group is dedicated to developing insurance products designed to help protect the securitization of payments for child support obligations through court-ordered or contractually agreed to payments.
-ChildSupportPlus® and CSPlus® are the product solutions that are being developed that will help tackle these issues with further research we continue to pursue better solutions.
+ChildSupportPlus® and CSPlus® are the product solutions help tackle these issues.
+Life insurance annuities and surety products support the financials of child support families.

 Child Support Research Project and Findings

 Now available for purchase are specific exhibits illustrating some of these findings.
 Complete findings and initial solutions will be available in the full report (released in 2017).
 Visit our Shop to purchase our research findings.

 Child Support Truth™